List Of Contents

-Yes, there are already Elementor themes recommended like Astra, GeneratePress, OceanWP, Hestia among others but am now talking of just any other strange theme out there.
+Yes, there are already Elementor themes recommended like Astra, GeneratePress, OceanWP, Hestia among others but I’m now talking of just any other strange theme out there.

-As we already know that Elementor is a live editing WordPress page builder.
-Meaning that you see exactly what will appear on the live page even when you’re still designing.
+We already know that Elementor is a live editing WordPress page builder, meaning that you see exactly what will appear on the live page even when you’re still designing.